-This is a document describing the story of participants in the summit – the challenges they face, their ups and downs and a picture of victory and accomplishment at the end.
+What will the average summitteer experience?
+Here is the story of the average participant – the challenges they face, their ups and downs and a picture of victory and accomplishment at the end.

-Participants in the Time Blocking Virtual Summit 2020 will find themselves on a journey that alters their relationship to their tasks and calendars from one of struggle to one of freedom.
+Participants in the Task Management & Time Blocking Virtual Summit 2021 will find themselves on a journey that alters their relationship to their tasks, apps and calendars from one of struggle to one of freedom.

 So they come to the summit with some skepticism, a bit pessimistic that they will find the answers they seek.
 But they aren’t lazy: they are energetic doers and high-achievers who realize that daily task management is crucial to success in all areas of their lives, bar none.